 Dignity?
 Pfft.
 Silly girl.

 Okay, most of us have been there.
-You’re stopped up, and desperate to drop a helluva deuce.
-But you’re also worried if you give it a good heave ho, you might start labor.
-I mean, it makes sense!
-You’re pushing and straining in the same area that you’ll be pushing and straining in during labor!
-Couldn’t you accidentally push too hard and start labor?
+You’re stopped up and have a desperate urge to poop.
+But you’re also worried if you give it a good heave-ho, you might start labor.
+I mean, it makes sense.
+You’re pushing and straining in the same area that you’ll be pushing and straining in during labor.
+Couldn’t you accidentally push too hard and start preterm labor?